15 APRIL 2019

 A NOTE FOR YOUR DIARY

 Annual Philatelic Weekend 6-8 March 2025.
-Accommodation rates will be unchanged from 2024.
-Full details will be provided when available, in the interim please contact David Parmley either by telephone on 07464 926250 or email if you have any queries.
+Further details can be viewed here.
+In the interim please contact David Parmley either by telephone on 07464 926250 or email if you have any queries.